Purpose of this article

 Once linked:

-- If a supplier EF is available for a given year → Scaler uses it
+- If a supplier emission factor exists for the given year β Scaler uses it

 Using the Scaler Spreadsheet for bulk updates